La Crosse County Hires Diversity, Equity & Inclusion Consultant

 Kelly-Rae is the President and Founder of Chanin Kelly-Rae Consulting, based out of Seattle.
 While in Wisconsin, through numbers and stories, she has been assembling a comprehensive data report.
 Her goal with this report is to give all community members a voice in the conversation.

-"These are things that transcend race, that transcend nationality, and culture, and gender-identity," said Kelly-Rae.
+"These are things that transcend race, that transcend nationality, culture and gender identity," said Kelly-Rae.
 "These are things that are human issues.
-And so, I wanna make sure we do our due diligence, both my team and the county staff and the County Board, to really create space and listen to members of the community."
+So, I wanna make sure we do our due diligence, both my team and the county staff and the County Board, to really create space and listen to members of the community."